davewasthere/davebeer/_posts/2011-10-04-danbro-crunch-and-freeagent-switching-accountants.md

 What I'm not clear on, is how expensive year-end accounts will be.
 At £25/month for a limited company, FreeAgent + an Accountant for year end will work out more expensive than Crunch.
 But visibility into your finances is so much better.
 (Well, it's better than I had with Danbro.
 I've not really been able to evaluate Crunch yet due to their system)

 I think I'm likely to bin Crunch and find a FreeAgent-friendly accountant to do my year-end for me.
 Will give that a go and see how it works for me.

+**Update 03 September 2013**

+I actually didn't find much benefit from using FreeAgent in the end.
+I've written a little package for myself that is simple and exactly what I need, saving myself a cool £30/month.
+Which helps pay for my accountant at the end of the year when he produces my yearly accounts from the information my system spits out.
+It's easy, fast and free.
+That said, the FreeAgent interface was very nicely done and Crunch's web interface seemed to be evolving quickly too.
+But my books are so simple, I found it hard to justify the expense of either...